marafiq/adnanrafiq/blog/2023-11-19-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part3/index.md

 - `IOptions<ExceptionHandlerOptions> options` - The options of the exception handler middleware configured by you.
 - `DiagnosticListener diagnosticListener` - The diagnostic listener to listen to the exceptions.
 - `IEnumerable<IExceptionHandler> exceptionHandlers` - The list of exception handlers to handle specific exceptions.
-- `IMeterFactory meterFactory` - The meter factory to log the exception.
+- `IMeterFactory meterFactory` - The meter factory to log that exception has occurred.
 - `IProblemDetailsFactory problemDetailsService` - The problem details service to customize the response.

 By the list of dependencies, you can tell that it does a lot of things but customizable.

+You are aware that every middleware receives the next middleware in the pipeline as a dependency.
+Let's take a look at how the next middleware is invoked in `ExceptionHandlerMiddlewareImpl`.

 #### How `next` middleware is invoked?
 The next middleware is invoked in try catch block so that any exception thrown by it can be caught and handled.